-- Our people may use Badger IT systems and assets for personal purposes, but only where such use: - o Involves negligible additional expense to Badger - Does not interfere with the mission or operations of the company - o Is permissible under applicable State, Province, and Federal laws and regulations - Understand use of Badger IT systems and assets in support of or in connection with a private business is not considered a personal purpose, and is not authorized by these provisions - Be aware that the privilege may be revoked at any time.
-Circumstances that may result in curtailing or halting limited personal use of IT systems and assets include uses that: - Result in a loss of productivity - o Interfere with official duties - Compromise the mission of the organization - Exceed negligible expense to Badger - o Violate other policies, or regulations/legislation - o Are inconsistent with the guidance contained in these provisions - Accept that Badger monitors, logs, and restricts use of IT systems and assets to ensure compliance with policy, regulation, legislation, contractual obligation and to help ensure the systems perform to service levels (e.g. problem diagnosis, performance monitoring).
+- Our people may use Badger IT systems and assets for personal purposes, but only where such use: - Involves negligible additional expense to Badger - Does not interfere with the mission or operations of the company - Is permissible under applicable State, Province, and Federal laws and regulations - Understand use of Badger IT systems and assets in support of or in connection with a private business is not considered a personal purpose, and is not authorized by these provisions - Be aware that the privilege may be revoked at any time.
+Circumstances that may result in curtailing or halting limited personal use of IT systems and assets include uses that: - Result in a loss of productivity - Interfere with official duties - Compromise the mission of the organization - Exceed negligible expense to Badger - Violate other policies, or regulations/legislation - \circ $\;$ Are inconsistent with the guidance contained in these provisions

+• Accept that Badger monitors, logs, and restricts use of IT systems and assets to ensure compliance with policy, regulation, legislation, contractual obligation and to help ensure the systems perform to expected service levels (e.g., problem diagnosis, performance monitoring).
 In the course of delivering these objectives, details of personal use may be revealed.
 It is advised that people who wish their personal activities remain private should not conduct such activities using Badger IT resources.
+There is no expectation of privacy when using Badger owned systems and networks.

-Examples of inappropriate personal use include, but is not limited to:
+Examples of inappropriate personal use include, but are not limited to:

-• Used to download unauthorized software.

-- Violation of copyright when downloading or streaming content (music, video, or similar services). - Personal use that impairs IT performance (e.g. saturates network bandwidth, exceeds storage quotas). - Personal use that triggers additional costs to Badger (e.g. exceeds data limits on cellular contracts). - Activities that are illegal, inappropriate or offensive to a reasonable person with knowledge of all the relevant. facts, including hate speech; material that ridicules others on the basis of race, creed, religion, color, sex, disability, national origin, or sexual orientation; and harassing or threatening activities. - Creating, downloading, viewing, storing, copying or transmitting sexually explicit, or sexually oriented materials. - Creating, copying, disseminating chain letters, or other mass mailings, regardless of the subject matter.
+- Uses to download unauthorized software. - Violation of copyright when downloading or streaming content (e.g., music, video, or similar services). - Personal use that impairs IT performance (e.g., saturates network bandwidth, exceeds storage quotas). - Personal use that triggers additional costs to Badger (e.g., exceeds data limits on cellular contracts). - Activities that are illegal, inappropriate, or offensive to a reasonable person with knowledge of all the relevant facts, including hate speech; material that ridicules others on the basis of race, creed, religion, color, sex, disability, national origin, or sexual orientation; and harassing or threatening activities. - Creating, downloading, viewing, storing, copying, or transmitting sexually explicit, or sexually oriented materials. - Creating, copying, disseminating chain letters, or other mass mailings, regardless of the subject matter.